Liturgical Commission Chair

 - Deacon Kenneth Berry- St. Joseph Parish, Edina

-As another Lenten journey of conversion begins with Ash Wednesday on February 26, and ends with the Mass of the Lord’s Supper on Holy Thursday, April 9, Holy Mother Church calls all Catholics to a deeper spirit of penance, fasting, almsgiving and prayer, “which express conversion in relation to oneself, to God, and to others” (Catechism of the Catholic Church # 1434 & 1969).
+As another Lenten journey of conversion begins with Ash Wednesday on Feb.
+17, and ends with the Mass of the Lord’s Supper on Holy Thursday, April 1, Holy Mother Church calls all Catholics to a deeper spirit of penance, fasting, almsgiving and prayer, “which express conversion in relation to oneself, to God, and to others” (Catechism of the Catholic Church Nos.
+1434 and 1969).

 To foster a greater spirit of penance, of reparation for sin, to encourage self-denial, and so guide us more closely in the footsteps of Christ, Holy Mother Church reminds us of the following obligations of fast and abstinence during Lent and also admonishes us all to deeper prayer and worship.